Kenya profile - Timeline

 2011 October - Kenyan troops enter Somalia to attack rebels they accuse of being behind several kidnappings of foreigners on Kenyan soil.
 Kenya suffers several reprisal attacks.

 2012 January - International Criminal Court rules that several prominent Kenyans must stand trial over the 2007 post-election violence.

 2012 March - Oil discovered.
 President Kibaki hails it as a ''major breakthrough''.

-2012 May - More than 30 people are injured in an attack on a Nairobi shopping centre, allegedly by Somalia's al-Shabab Islamist militia.
+2012 May - More than 30 people are injured in an attack on a Nairobi shopping centre by al-Shabab.

 2013 March - Uhuru Kenyatta, the son of Kenya's first president, wins presidential election with just over 50% of the vote.
 A challenge to the results by his main rival, Prime Minister Raila Odinga, is rejected by the Supreme Court.

 2013 June - The British government says it sincerely regrets the torture of thousands of Kenyans during the suppression of the Mau Mau insurgency in the 1950s and promises £20m in compensation.

 2013 September - Deputy President William Ruto pleads not guilty at the International Criminal Court to crimes against humanity charges over the 2007 post-election violence.

 Al-Shabab steps up attacks